HorizenOfficial/horizen-docs/docs/2-migration/05-data-loading.md

 # Data loading

-> :warning: **This step will be executed by Horizen admins and does not require actions for ZEN holders**

-The scope of this step is to load the balances obtained in the previous dump step into the vault smart contracts used for the migration.<br/>
+In this step all the balances obtained in the previous dump step have been loaded into the vault smart contracts.<br/>
-This operation is performed by firing a batch of transactions, only by an authorized Horizen admin (its address is whitelisted in the vault contracts).<br/>
+This operation has been performed by firing a batch of transactions, by an authorized Horizen admin (its address was whitelisted in the vault contracts).<br/>

 Detailed instructions are in the [README.md](https://github.com/HorizenOfficial/horizen-migration/blob/main/erc20-migration/README.md) file of the **horizen-migration** Git repository, together with the scripts to be executed (they use the Hardhat framework).